gooncaver/knime_slides/tata/slide_outline.md

 **Nav Pill:** INTRO

 ### 1) Executive intent (what a reader should conclude)
 Tata’s path to rival Chinese scale **does not** hinge on replicating grid megawatts or state‑driven centralization.
-It hinges on **knowledge velocity**: the speed at which we turn raw signals into shared understanding and governed action. **Palantir Foundry’s ONTOLOGY** (with AIP) captures tacit process know‑how as **computable, queryable, and auditable objects**—so *every* engineer can explore, reason, and act like the best specialists, **without waiting** on master–apprentice transfers or new one‑off pipelines.
+It hinges on **knowledge velocity**: the speed at which we turn raw signals into shared understanding and governed action. **Athinia Foundry’s ONTOLOGY** (with AIP) captures tacit process know‑how as **computable, queryable, and auditable objects**—so *every* engineer can explore, reason, and act like the best specialists, **without waiting** on master–apprentice transfers or new one‑off pipelines.

 ### 2) Reading copy (on‑slide, long‑form)
 Forget siloed expertise.
 Embrace shared intelligence.
 Semiconductor excellence has been built by master craftspeople, but scaling that mastery requires **institutional memory** that compounds: